It’s the conflict itself, not either of the two sides that are conflicting.

 - The Meaning of Life: Humans seem to be wired to require (and perpetually search for) an ultimate meaning of life, but based on our current understanding of the universe, none exists.
 It’s Absurd because of the conflict between our need for this meaning, and the fact that it may not exist.

-This is the classic one—the one that he created the word for.
-And it is perhaps the deepest and most consequential one.
+This is the classic version, created by Kierkegaard and Camus.
+And it is perhaps the deepest and most consequential instantiation of the disconnect.
 But many other examples are appearing as we continue to learn about the universe.

 - Free Will: Humans seem to be wired to believe that we have free choice (my explanation here), but there doesn’t seem to be any evidence for justification of this belief in science.
 It’s Absurd because of the conflict between our intuition and our practical need for this belief, and the fact that it may not exist.